 At every age, there’s a reason not to pay retail for awesome kids’ clothes.
 Babies grow lightning fast.
 Toddlers really do a number on their duds.
 And big kids?
 They actually have opinions!
 (That feeling when you order the most adorable—and expensive—dress from a boutique catalog and your daughter refuses to wear it?
 Not great.)
 Happily, here in the Bay Area, we live in a veritable smorgasbord of fabulous kids’ consignment stores.
 No matter where you live, you can find a local shop packed with used baby and children’s clothes, gear, and toys, for a fraction of the brand-new value.
 And better yet?
 Get an even better deal by bringing in your own gently-used items to consign for cash or store credit.

-San Francisco has a dearth of kids’ consignment shops, so budget-conscious locals will cheer when this hip and friendly new boutique, decorated with vintage toys, opens at the end of July.
+San Francisco has a dearth of kids’ consignment shops, so budget-conscious locals all cheered when this hip and friendly new boutique, decorated with vintage toys, opened last summer.
 The owner, a former buyer for fan favorite Chloe’s Closet, has an eye for sourcing cute, cool, high-end used kids’ clothes (sizes newborn to 12), which she sells back at incredible prices.
 You can also find unique toys, mobiles, locally-made art and children’s jewelry.
 Keep kids busy in the reading nook, complete with comfy bean bag.

 Insider tip: The owner buys used clothes on the spot for cash or credit (no consignment, no waiting!).
 Call for an appointment.